-Below is a list of awesome brunch spots all over London from Hackney, Shoreditch, Stoke Newington, Notting Hill, Clerkenwell, Hampstead, Camden, Kings Cross, Richmond, Clapham and Central London that I have been to over the last 2 years and would recommend you go to!
-(I update this list every time I visit another brunch spot that I love!)
+Below is a list of some of the best brunch places in London from Hackney, Shoreditch, Stoke Newington, Notting Hill, Clerkenwell, Hampstead, Camden, Kings Cross, Richmond, Clapham and Central London that I have been to over the last few years and recommend you go to!

-No matter where you are in London one of these London brunch spots should be close by!
+No matter where you are in London one of these London brunch spots will be close by!
 So lets start shall we as I know you’re hungry!

 If you’re not in London already and need to book train tickets to London, be sure to check out The Train Line.
 I use them all the time to compare the best train times, journey lengths and prices!